African Research Journal of Education and Social Sciences, Vol. 3, 2016

 Earlier studies show that the contribution of co-curricular activities in students’ social development is immense.
 The results of a study by Alberta Schools’ Athletic Association (ASAA) (1997) indicated that students who participate in school-based sport programs are good school citizens and may be even better school citizens than their non-sport peers.
 Another study by Russel, Peter, Donald and Robert (2000) found that co-curriculum involvement in high school produces honesty and fair play needed to prevent delinquency and crime.

-Given the critical role that co-curriculum activities play among learners, parents, teachers, school administrators and educational planners and policy makers are encouraged to work together towards formulating policy framework that lays emphasis on striking balance between intellectual and physical, social and emotional development of learners.
+Members of school community, including school administrators, teachers, parents, educational planners and policy makers should therefore be encouraged to work together towards formulating policy framework that lays emphasis on striking balance between intellectual and physical, social and emotional development of learners.

 Russell, N.C., Peter, C., Donald, F.D.& Robert, C.R.
 (2000).
 Extracurricular involvement in high school produces honesty and fair play needed to prevent delinquency and crime.
 Education.
 Chula Vista.